-Nevertheless, some 20-minute Hydrow workouts can get you in shape (similarly to high-intensity cycling or running, in terms of energy expenditure).
+Nevertheless, some 20-minute Hydrow workouts can get you in shape (similar to high-intensity cycling or running, in terms of energy expenditure).

-Related article: You can read more about the advantages and disadvantages of using the Hydrow app.
-Details here.
+You can read more about the advantages and disadvantages of using the Hydrow app in my review.

 #1: Hour of Power Row (60 min)